hwameistor/hwameistor/docs/docs/quick_start/advanced_features/node_expansion.md

 ### 3. Post check

-Finally, check if the node has the storage pool setup by checking the LSN:
+Finally, check if the node has setup the storage pool by checking the LocalStorageNode CR:

 ```console
 apiVersion: hwameistor.io/v1alpha1